manolo20/beautiful-jekyll/aboutme.md

 subtitle: Who am I?
 ---

-My name is Manolo and I was the only Manolo at my university.
-I am a data scientist/economist with a diverse academic background, I used to be a pilot and then I switched paths to study mathematics and economics.
+My name is Manolo and according to some statistics I was the only Manolo at my university.
+I am a data scientist/economist with a very diverse academic background.
+I used to be a pilot but then I decided to switch paths and I studied economics and mathematics.

 ### My interests